School of Medicine

-Postgraduate medical education programs in Hawai'i hospitals in family medicine, sports medicine, internal medicine, geriatric medicine, obstetrics and gynecology, orthopaedic surgery, pathology, pediatrics, neonatal-perinatal medicine, developmental-behavioral pediatrics, psychiatry (adult, child and adolescent, geriatric, addiction), general surgery, surgical critical care, cardiology, and transitional year.
+Graduate medical education programs in Hawai‘i hospitals are in family medicine, sports medicine, internal medicine, geriatric medicine, obstetrics and gynecology, orthopaedic surgery, pathology, pediatrics, neonatal-perinatal medicine, developmental-behavioral pediatrics, psychiatry (adult, child and adolescent, geriatric, addiction), general surgery, surgical critical care, cardiology, and transitional year.
 Also offered are a fellowship in maternal-fetal medicine accredited by the American Board of Obstetrics and Gynecology, and a fellowship in addiction medicine leading to certification by the American Board of Addiction Medicine.
 The UH John A. Burns School of Medicine acts as the institutional sponsor for these residency training programs.
 Approximately 250 physicians are involved in training, which lasts one to seven years.
 These physicians serve as members of the house staff in the affiliated hospitals while studying their chosen specialty.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.